chivins-softwares/Codeigniter-Bootstrap-alert-message/README.md

 	}
 ```

-then on the view part try this
+**then on the view part try this**

 ```php
 echo $this->alert->get('login_msg');
 ```
-That is all there is no big deal to it
+That is all.
+There is no big deal to it
+More update is coming